-I’m guessing this is the 3,214 pumpkin muffin recipe you’ve seen floating around the Internet in the last four weeks, yes??
+I’m guessing this is the 3,214 pumpkin muffin recipe you’ve seen floating around the Internet in the last couple of weeks.
 And while my brain is telling me you’ve probably seen enough, heck I’ve seen enough, and we aren’t even all the way through October, these pumpkin muffins are just too darn good not to share.

 The recipe originated from one of those old-school cookbooks a neighborhood or school puts together to raise money that my Mom acquired at some point over the years – it’s crazy how many hidden gems are buried within the pages of those things.
 Typically I won’t stray from the ingredients and directions – you know, if ain’t broke, don’t fix it – but I bought a giant vat of apple cider a while ago and wanted to see if I could play with the ingredients a little bit.